 By far the most common cause of neck pain relates to the effects of poor posture.
 In order to understand the impact of poor posture, we must first consider why spinal alignment within the neck is so important.

 Your head weighs about 5kg, and in normal alignment it is very carefully balanced on top of your seven neck bones (vertebrae).
 Your muscles work very hard to maintain this position, and they can easily withstand short periods of variation.
 However, the problem arises when we assume awkward positions for prolonged periods.
 The fine balance is disturbed and the nerves, muscles, joints, ligaments and discs of your neck become strained and irritated.

 In fact, the tension in your neck and shoulder muscles doubles for every 2-3cm’s that your head is forward!
 Over time, the neck strain and pressure accumulates to a point where it becomes chronic and even the smallest changes in posture have a significant effect.
 Coupled with the stresses and demands of modern life, it is no surprise why neck pain has become so common.

 Other common causes of neck pain include whiplash, arthritis and sporting injuries.

-- recommend a contoured pillow to provide correct support while sleeping.
+Contoured pillow to provide correct support while sleeping